-- The best part of Angela’s day in the winery: “This is my life”
+- The best part of Angela’s day in the winery: Makin' shit happen!

 - Angela’s Crush Mantra: Chaos Theory / Chaos Theory

-- Take a well-educated, talented, driven winemaker, put her on roller derby skates and cue up the OK Computer.
+- Take a well-educated, talented, driven winemaker, put her on roller derby skates and cue up P!nk.
 Enter Angela Jacobs.
 A woman who has followed harvest around the world, made wine internationally and learned the basics of the business from the best.

-- In 2007, Angela started up her first nano-winery in the Ravenna neighborhood of Seattle and found immediate success without a stitch of marketing.
-At WineGirl Wines, she has quicker access to the grapes and can move with the speed and agility of a derby girl.
-Every harvest, Angela snatches up small yield harvests and turns them into wine that sells out before you can blink.
+- In 2007, Angela started up her first winery in Seattle and found immediate success without a stitch of marketing.
+At WineGirl Wines, she has quicker access to the grapes and can move with the speed and agility of a roller derby girl.
+Every harvest, Angela snatches up small yield harvests and turns them into award-winning wines that sell out before you can blink.

 - Jonny knew how to drive a tractor before he could drive car.
 Lake Chelan Valley wine began in part because of the Kludt family’s decision to plant wine grapes instead of orchard.
 Jonny’s winemaking at Wapato Point Cellars lives up to the boldness of that choice.